 Myeloproliferative disorders (MPDs) are a diverse group of conditions that are characterised by the overproduction of red cells, white cells and/or platelets in bone marrow.
 There are numerous conditions considered in this group but the most common are:

-It should be differentiated from other non-tumour conditions associated with lymphoma that also affect ...
+It should be differentiated from non-tumour conditions associated with lymphoma that also affect the periphe...

 Nodular lymphoid hyperplasia (NLH) is a type of rare, benign, lymphoproliferative disease.
 It is most commonly reported affecting the gastrointestinal and respiratory systems.